gjpelletier/delta_method/README.md

 Two examples are provided:

-- **delta_method_exp3**: In this example we use a 3-parameter exponential function to fit an observed data set for calcification rates of hard clams from Ries et al (2009) (https://doi.org/10.1130/G30210A.1)
+- **delta_method_asympt3**: In this example we use an asymptotic 3-parameter exponential function to fit an observed data set for calcification rates of hard clams from Ries et al (2009) (https://doi.org/10.1130/G30210A.1)

 - **delta_method_sigmoid4**: In this example we use a 4-parameter logistic function with a sigmoid shape to fit an observed data set provided in the R base package datasets, and consisting of the waiting time between eruptions and the duration of the eruption for the Old Faithful geyser in Yellowstone National Park, Wyoming, USA.
 This is the data set used in the example the MAP566 online lecture on nonlinear regression.